International Church of Cannabis turns energies to good deeds

 Berke says he and the Elevationists have future plans to volunteer at animal shelters, Habitat for Humanity, veteran's homes and the group wants to conduct homeless outreach as well.

-Capitol Hill resident and Colorado native Sara Bee came down to Washington Park for the Cleanup and said the experience was, for her, wholly positive.
+Capitol Hill resident and Colorado native Sarah Bee came down to Washington Park for the Cleanup and said the experience was, for her, wholly positive.

 “I've never given back in that way, and I'm not entirely sure why.
 It felt great to be out in the sunshine and doing something kind for others while having fun among friends.
 It was an exercise in good karma, which is something we should all aim for,” she said.